Unicode Made Easy in Visual Studio .NET 2003

 --------------------------------------------------------------------

-Again, the great thing about these changes is that now, if you remove the
+Again, the great thing about these changes is that now, if you switch your

 That's about it for now... hopefully, several billion people will thank